BLOG

 12 Law School Resume Tips + Example

 The top law schools have time and resources to handpick the best applicants for admission.
 The committee will pay attention to your LSAT score, GPA, letters of recommendations, and a resume.
 The latter often becomes a stumbling point even for the top students.
 The thing is, writing a resume for law school is different from writing one for employment.
-You have to emphasize a whole different characteristics and use a different writing style.
+You have to emphasize whole different characteristics and use a different writing style.

 Whether you are looking to get accepted in Yale, Harvard, University of Chicago or other prestigious law school, you need to refine your resume so that it meets the high standards of such schools.
 Today, the experts of our online resume services will reveal the tips and tricks for writing a persuasive resume for your school application.